wbamberg/idl-reference/docs/nsIMIMEHeaderParam.md

 <tr>
 <td></td>
-<td>aHeaderVal  a header string to get the value of a parameter from.
+<td>aParamName  the name of a MIME header parameter (e.g.
+                    filename, name, charset).
+If empty,  returns
+                    the first (possibly) _unnamed_ 'parameter'.
 </td>
 </tr>

 <tr>
 <td></td>
+<td>aCharset    If non-null, it gets assigned a new pointer
-<td>aHeaderVal  a header string to get the value of a parameter from.
+                    to a string containing the value of charset obtained
+                    from RFC 2231 parsing.
+Caller has to nsMemory::Free it.
 </td>
 </tr>

 <tr>
 <td></td>
+<td>aLang       If non-null, it gets assigned a new pointer
-<td>aHeaderVal  a header string to get the value of a parameter from.
+                    to a string containing the value of language obtained
+                    from RFC 2231 parsing.
+Caller has to nsMemory::Free it.
 </td>
 </tr>